freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 Creating these challenges requires immense creativity and attention to detail.
 There's plenty of help available.
 You'll have support from a whole team of contributors to whom you can bounce ideas off and demo your challenges.
 Stay active in the [contributors room](https://gitter.im/freecodecamp/contributors) and ask lots of questions.

-With your help, we can design an interactive coding curriculum, that will help millions of people learn how to code for years to come.
+With your help we can design an interactive coding curriculum that will help millions of people learn to code for years to come.

 The content for each challenge is stored in its own markdown file.
 This markdown file is later converted to HTML using our tools to create interactive web pages.
 You can find all of freeCodeCamp.org's curricular content in the [`/curriculum`](/curriculum) directory.